apognu/defcon/README.md

    * `libcap` (when compiled with the `ping` feature)
    * `libjq1` and `libonig5` (when compiled with the `jq` feature)
  * A Python distribution (>= 3.7) for external scripts (when compiled with the `python` feature)
+   * *Note:* the same version of libpython must be installed on the machine running Defcon

 Provided binaries in the [Releases](https://github.com/apognu/defcon/releases) section are compiled with all optional features.